1995 Edmonton municipal election: Separate (Catholic) school trustees

-One trustee is elected from each ward, and the non-victorious candidate with the most total votes is also elected.
+One trustee is elected from each ward, and the unsuccessful candidate (across the city) with the most votes is also elected.

 Plebiscites

 Edmonton Municipal Airport

 Do you direct City Council to repeal "The Edmonton Municipal Airport referendum bylaw" (No. 10,205)?
 That bylaw requires the City to operate the Municipal Airport and promote that airport's air passenger service.

 A "YES" vote means that the City will promote MOVING scheduled air passenger service to the Edmonton International Airport.

 A "NO" vote means that the City will promote MAINTAINING scheduled air passenger service at the Edmonton Municipal Airport.

 Under both options the City will continue to own and offer general air services (e.g. private planes, small charters, air ambulance) at the Municipal Airport.

 Keillor Road

 Do you direct City Council to PASS the Keillor Road Referendum Bylaw (No. 11, 124)?

 A "YES" vote means the City must leave Keillor Road OPEN to traffic, including motor vehicle traffic.

 A "NO" vote means City should CLOSE Keillor Road.